Conference agenda.

 Blazing new trails

-Before a farewell message from the ORCBC, we will invite Carinna Kenigsberg from Power To Be to deliver a keynote speech outlining her “audacious goal”.
+After the plenary, we will invite Carinna Kenigsberg to deliver a keynote speech outlining her “audacious goal”.
 She believes that with creative partnerships and concerted effort, the outdoor recreation community can make British Columbia the most accessible and welcoming place to recreate in the country, and maybe even the world.

 ORCBC Annual General Meeting (for members)